 Explore some common causes of high attrition rates, including a lack of recognition, no opportunities for job growth, and a toxic work environment.
 We also explore some solutions such as encouraging real-time feedback and creating an inclusive culture.

-Many common retention strategies, like attractive salaries and benefits, don’t work because they are quick fixes.
-We explore what motivates people to leave jobs and how strategies can be effective when implemented over a long period of time.
+Many common retention tactics, like attractive salaries and benefits, don’t work because they are quick fixes.
+We explore what leads to employee attrition and how to ensure that people are satisfied with their work, their experience, and their relationships at the company.

 Curb high employee attrition with the right tools